QUITE SIMPLY, THE DECISION TO START A SANCTUARY IN BRAZIL CAME DOWN TO NEED AND READINESS.

 Brazil's Diverse Land & Habitats

 One of the most fundamental components to developing a sound, holistic sanctuary is the land it will be built upon.
 Brazil’s incredible diversity and widely available rural habitat offers a vast spectrum of possibilities.
 To provide elephants a life that allows and encourages them to express naturalistic behaviors, it is vital to start with land that meets their inherent needs.

 Varied Flora And Biodiversity

 are imperative to maintain a proper diet for an elephant.
 Elephants can graze for up to 20 hours each day, eating upwards of 150 pounds of vegetation daily.
 The only way to meet this need is to have a variety of grasses, vines, shrubs, bushes, and trees at their access.

 Natural Bodies Of Water

 are essential, going beyond the necessity for drinking water.
 Anyone who has seen an elephant bathe knows it is a something they relish.
 Water originating from multiple sources, in different locations, encourages sustained exploration and plays a role in the autonomy necessary for elephants to heal.

 is yet another major consideration.
-Varied terrain generally promotes diverse vegetation, but it also promotes dynamic muscle use.
+Varied terrain generally promotes diverse vegetation, but it also encourages dynamic muscle use.
 Elephants are incredibly adept at climbing hillsides, aiding the development of strength and balance, assisting in the reversal of joint disease that has developed from decades with minimal exercise and standing on unnaturally hard surfaces.

 is key when developing sanctuary for elephants.
-This means examining parameters that go beyond the needs of the elephants.
+This means examining parameters that go beyond purely the needs of the elephants.
 Considerations for land preservation, the impact, if any, on native plant and animal species, soil quality, sustainability of forest and grassland, along with proximity to veterinary care and stores for supplies are all taken into account.